denizddogru/jwt-auth/README.md

      Add-Migration InitialMigration
      ```

-     - If successful, the **Migrations** folder will be recreated in the repository folder.
+     - If successful, the **Migrations** folder and Up-Down methods will be recreated.

   5. Run the following command to update the database: